 Saving 10 hours a week with Bridgit Closeout

-With many of Davidson’s other jobsites, meeting closing deadlines can be a challenge.
+With many of Davidson’s other jobsites, meeting closeout deadlines can be a challenge.
 “Homeowners need to take control of their unit at a certain point, but they could still have a problem with some of their appliances,” he explains.
 This is often the results of missing information.
-For example, if the wrong technician is sent to fix an appliance issue or a product isn’t ordered in time, it’s because Davidson’s team was either sent the wrong information or were not notified in time.
-“In that regard, Closeout makes the biggest difference compared to my other sites.
+For example, if the wrong technician is sent to fix an appliance issue or a product isn’t ordered on time, it’s because Davidson’s team was sent the wrong information or were not notified in time.
+“In that regard, Bridgit Closeout makes the biggest difference compared to my other sites.
 All the information I needed was provided to me instantly.
 Everything was so quick, and so easy.”

 In terms of man-hours for this project, Davidson ended up saving around 10 hours a week.
 “I definitely look forward to dealing with sites that use software like Bridgit Closeout to manage the punch list process,” he says.
 “I know it will be less of a headache and much more straightforward, and just easier for me to get things done on the site.
 This makes my life ten times easier.”

 Could you improve productivity with punch list software?
 Request a demo to see how Bridgit Closeout can help you save time on site.